 top of page

 A huge swath of my patients come to me saying something similar.
-Something akin to "I'm tired of just talking about it.
+They express feelings like, "I'm tired of just talking about it.
 I want to actually do something."
-There is a shift taking place in the therapeutic landscape, and a movement toward models driven by experience accompanies this larger change.
-I certainly would call myself an "experiential therapist," but what exactly this means is often unclear to the layperson.
+There is a shift taking place in the therapeutic landscape.
+A movement toward models driven by experience accompanies this larger change.
+I certainly would call myself an "experiential therapist," but what exactly does this mean?

-For much of the modern history of psychotherapy, Cognitive Behavior Therapy (CBT) has dominated the marketplace.
-There are a variety of reasons for this, but the explanation and analysis of why CBT became so paramount is beyond the scope of this article.
-Much of the public discourse and popular conceptualization of psychotherapy has been oriented around CBT for at least the past 30 years.
-In CBT, the emphasis is on thoughts driving feelings and behaviors, and patients learn practical tools to reframe negative thinking.
-This is known as the "top down" approach.
+In CBT, the emphasis is on thoughts driving feelings and behaviors.
+Patients learn practical tools to reframe negative thinking.
+This is known as the "top-down" approach.
 However, not all paths toward therapeutic wellness lead through the brain in this way.
 Some go deeper—into the body, emotions, and even the nervous system.

 Two models primarily occupy the experiential therapy space: Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS).
 The two are related in many ways, and I often consider them cousins of one another.
 Both methods involve engaging with one's issues directly in the present moment, often through the body, emotions, or visualizations.
 These methods help patients experience and process emotions that are often stuck beneath the surface of conscious awareness.